Introduction

 - Hiranyaksha,

-born to Diti and Sage Kashyapa, performed severe penance and gained
+son of Diti and Sage Kashyapa, performed penance and gained

-Hiranyaksha for a thousand years, ultimately defeating him and
+Hiranyaksha for a thousand years and defeated him.

 Symbolism & Spiritual